 Learn the difference between, Laziness, Discomfort and Pain.
 All three will call for you to stop

 - Be watchful of discomfort, it is both the indicator of improvement and the warning sign of hurt.

 If you get hurt.

-- That is the way your Mind is telling you to stop.
+- This is the way your Mind is telling you to stop.
 So stop or cut back.

 - If you don’t stop or cut back, a bigger injury is awaiting.

 - It takes 2 to 3 times longer to completely heal than it takes for the pain and discomfort to go away./li>

 - If it takes 1 week to stop hurting, you need to still take it easy for another 1 or 2 weeks before resuming previous intensity level of practice.